oracle-samples/oci-data-science-ai-samples/jobs/README.md

 - there is no need to override the job configuration, leave everything as-is
 - click on the `Start` button

-The job will automatically provison and execute your code.
-You can click on the Job Run that will be created and monitor the progress.
-Under the `Logging details` of the Job Run a `Log` will be created, you can click on the link to view the prints from your code in the OCI Logging Service.
+The job will automatically provison the specified compute shape and execute your code.
+You can click on the newly created Job Run to monitor the progress.
+Under the `Logging details` of the Job Run a `Log` will be created, you can click on the link to view the stdout output from your code in the OCI Logging Service.